uptrain-ai/uptrain/README.md

 | EleutherAI LM Eval 🔜 | GPT-4 ✅  | Llama Index 🔜 |  Replicate 🔜 |
 | BIG-Bench 🔜 | Claude 🔜 | AutoGPT 🔜 |
 | | Cohere 🔜 |

-# UpTrain in Action

-## Experimentation

-You can use the UpTrain framework to run and compare LLM responses for different prompts, models, LLM chains, etc. Check out the [experimentation tutorial](https://github.com/uptrain-ai/uptrain/blob/main/examples/prompt_experiments_tutorial.ipynb) to learn more.

-## Validation

-You can use the UpTrain Validation Manager to define checks, retry logic and validate your LLM responses before showing it to your users.
-Check out the [tutorial here](https://github.com/uptrain-ai/uptrain/blob/main/examples/validation_tutorial.ipynb).

-## Monitoring

-You can use the UpTrain framework to continuously monitor your model's performance and get real-time insights on how well it is doing on a variety of evaluation metrics.
-Check out the monitoring tutorial to learn more.

 # Why UpTrain 🤔?